Moustapha-Ibrahima-Ba/Active_Learning/Books/README.md

 # **BOOKS**

-In this folder, there are books about many topics such as Python, Unix...
+In this folder, you'll find books about topics such as:
+Algorithms
+Python
+Unix